 The Prologues of Luke and Acts

 Luke’s gospel is addressed to “most excellent Theophilus” (Luke 1:3).
 The name Theophilus can be translated “lover of God.”
 Many theories have been proposed as to who is being addressed.
 Many scholars have the view that the Gospel is being addressed to a specific person of high esteem but no one knows for sure.
-Honorary title (academia) tradition maintains that Theophilus was not a person.
-The word in Greek means “Friend of God” and thus both Luke and Acts were addressed to anyone who fits that description.
-In this tradition the author’s targeted audience, as with all other canonical Gospels, were the learned but unnamed believers of the era.
+Honorary title (academia) tradition maintains that Theophilus was not a person, but according to Greek meaning of the word Theophilus being “Friend of God” that both Luke and Acts were addressed to anyone who fits that description.
+In this tradition the author’s targeted audience, were the informed believers of the era.
 In a general sense it would pertain to one of high integrity having affinity toward God.
-It has been suggested that Theophilus is merely a generic term for all Christians as an endearing name for the author to address the reader.
+Accordingly, Theophilus is endearing name for the author to address the reader.
 This is the kind of reader who would be principally concerned with an accurate account of the truth, as to have certainty (the highest level of confidence) in the things taught.